To be notified about upcoming workshops, you can follow us on Facebook

 New York City, NY :: July 12-14th

 As part of our partnership with the NYC Department of Education, Bootstrap returns to NYC for a follow-up workshop to our STEM Institute track in April.
-Note: in order to attend this workshop, you'll need to register for the April Institute.
-Sign up now, at the DOE website.
+Note: in order to attend this workshop, you'll need to have registered for the April Institute.

 Denver, CO :: July 18-22nd [SOLD OUT]